joey-qytyku/OS-90-fixed/docs/Scheduler.md

 Process hooks are a hack meant to allow for simulating multiple addressing spaces in an OS that does not allow for them.
 It is primarily designed for emulating memory mapped IO for individual processes.

-# Controlling Interrupts and Preemption
+# Controlling Interrupts, Syncrhonization, and Preemption

 To disable preemption, call the function PreemptInc() to increment the preempt counter.
 To go back to the previous call level, use PreemptDec().
 When it is nonzero, the kernel cannot be preempted.
 These are functions because variables are never exported to drivers by the kernel.
 Disabling preemption will prevent any other threads from being scheduled until it becomes zero again.
-It can be used for syncrhonization between kernel threads since the operations are atomic and all other threads are suspended within the section, but could make the system sluggish if used unwisely.
+It can be used for synchronization between kernel threads since the operations are atomic and all other threads are suspended within the section, but could make the system sluggish if used unwisely.

 Preemption can be enabled/disabled within a non-interruptible section.
 In the system entry, we do this to prevent the scehduler from scheduling the process before we have blocked it.